JackDanna/FogentRoleplayTemplate/README.md

 Within a Combat Round a character can declare all of the following actions within a single round which don't require approval from the Narrator:

 - Perform a Combat Roll
-- Reactively perform an Evasion Roll
+- Perform an Evasion Roll
 - Use Movement Speeds to move around the battefield

 #### Non-Standard Combat Actions